Spikeify/aerospike-ql/README.md

     List<Entity> resultsList = aerospikeQlService.execAdhoc(Entity.class, query).now();

 ### Run static query
+Static queries are intended to be used for frequent queries.
+Firstly, static query needs to registered on aerospike server.
+Then it can be executed multiple times.
+If query changes, it needs to be registered as new query.

     QueryUtils queryUtils = new QueryUtils(sfy);
     String queryName = "countQuery";
     String query = "select count(1) as counter1, count(*) as counter2  from defaultNamespace.Entity";